A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Discussion and Conclusion

 We found that the magnetic pressure dominated disc wind, which we refer to as the corona, lags the disc in phase by $10{-}40^\circ$ (Fig.~\ref{fig:tiltvst}c).
+Recent two-temperature radiative GRMHD simulations \citep{Liska2022} suggest that such disc winds launched from thin accretion discs can reach electron temperatures of $T_e \gtrsim 5 \times 10^8K$.
 This can help to interpret the phase lags of Type-C QPOs observed in XRBs \citep{Wijnands1999, Reig2000, Qu2010, Pahari2013, Eijnden2016A, Eijnden2017}.
-More specifically, \citet{Eijnden2016A} recently used a time-resolved cross-spectral analysis of GRS 1915+105 and found that the phase lags systematically change on short timescale in a way indicating that for observations with $\nu_{QPO}>2$ Hz for $5$-$10$ cycles the QPO in the hard band is slightly faster than that in the soft band, resulting in a gradually increasing soft lag, and for observations with $\nu_{QPO}<2$ Hz the QPO in the hard band is slightly slower than that in the soft band, resulting in a gradually increasing hard lag.
-The increase in soft lag for $\nu_{QPO}>2$ Hz was suggested to result from differential precession, since inner regions are expected to have a harder spectrum and to precess faster than outer regions \citep{Stella1998}.
-However, the increase in hard lag for $\nu_{QPO}<2$ Hz over a QPO period remained a mystery.
-The evolving coronal lag in our simulations (i.e. the increase in $\Delta\mathcal{P}$) may provide a natural solution to this puzzle: the corona, which emits a harder spectrum than the disc (via inverse Compton scattering), precesses more slowly than the disc, resulting in the QPO being faster in the soft band.
-Translating the coronal lag into actual X-Ray lightcurves requires a fuller treatment of radiation including Compton scattering, taking into account the complex geometry of this problem.
-However, with the present data, the timescale for the phase lag to build up and its total size seem to be able to match observations.
-The model may also be able explain why for $\nu_{QPO}>2$ Hz the phase lag turns soft.
-As $\nu_{QPO}$ increases, one would expect the precessing inner disc to become smaller \citep{Stella1998,Ingram2009}.
-Since a smaller disc is hotter \citep{ss73}, its spectrum will become harder and, if the hardness of the corona does not increase by the same amount, the phase lag will gradually move from hard to soft.
+More specifically, \citet{Eijnden2016A} recently used a time-resolved cross-spectral analysis of GRS 1915+105 and found that the phase lags systematically change on short timescale in a way indicating that for observations with $\nu_{\rm QPO}>2$ Hz for $5$-$10$ cycles the QPO in the hard band is slightly faster than that in the soft band, resulting in a gradually increasing soft lag, and for observations with $\nu_{\rm QPO}<2$ Hz the QPO in the hard band is slightly slower than that in the soft band, resulting in a gradually increasing hard lag.
+The increase in soft lag for $\nu_{\rm QPO}>2$ Hz was suggested to result from differential precession, since inner regions are expected to have a harder spectrum and to precess faster than outer regions \citep{Stella1998}.
+However, the increase in hard lag for $\nu_{\rm QPO}<2$ Hz over a QPO period remained a mystery.
+The evolving coronal lag in our simulations (i.e. the increase in $\Delta\mathcal{P}$) may provide a natural solution to this puzzle: the corona, which emits a harder spectrum than the disc (via inverse Compton scattering), precesses more slowly than the disc, resulting in a faster QPO in the soft band.
+Translating the coronal lag into X-ray lightcurves is beyond the scope of this work.
+However, the timescale for the phase lag ($\lesssim 1$ precession period) build up and its magnitude ($10{-}40^\circ$) match observations \citep{Eijnden2016A} reasonably well.
+Our simulations also provide some clues why for $\nu_{\rm QPO}>2$ Hz the phase lag turns soft.
+As $\nu_{\rm QPO}$ increases, one would expect the precessing inner disc to become smaller \citep{Stella1998,Ingram2009}.
+If the hardness of the corona with respect to the disc decreases as the disc becomes smaller the phase lag will gradually shift from hard to soft.
+However, this will need to be tested in future work that properly models the heating/cooling and emission of both the disc and corona.